jrsoriano/SQL/README.md

 # SQL
-SQL : various queries, and create db statement examples
+SQL : entity relationship diagram for a db, queries, and create statement examples